oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 ## Macs with M1 chips

+To check whether your Mac has an M1 chip, navigate to the Apple menu and select "About This Mac."
+In the window that opens, check for a "Chip" section.
+If it says "Apple M1" then you have an M1 chip.
+Otherwise, you should see an Intel processor listed in the "Processor" section.
+[This article](https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor/) explains in more detail with screenshots if you have trouble.

 1. [Install](https://stackoverflow.com/a/64883440) Rosetta 2

 2. Inside Rosetta perform the Downloading and prerequisites steps (**Note:** If `sudo easy_install pyyaml` does not work try using `pip3 install pyyaml`).